MohammedBetkaoui/auto-service-platform/README.md

 - Use Redis (adapter) for socket broadcasting if you run multiple instances.
 - Offload file uploads to S3/Cloudinary for scalability and security; store only URL in DB.
 - Implement rate-limiting on gateways to prevent spam/DDoS.
-- Add a background worker (BullMQ) for async tasks (notifications delivery, emails, cleanup).
+- Add a background provider (BullMQ) for async tasks (notifications delivery, emails, cleanup).
 - Add TypeORM migrations (ts) for each schema change and version them in `database/migrations`.

 ---